andre-marcos-perez/SEL0433_microprocessorAplications/Case1/SpottingEndianness_english.md

 ## Part A

 In assembly, make this function for the processor used on this class.
+Return 0 on the F0 flag if it is big endian and 1 if it is little endian.

 ## Part B